HueManity: Probing Fine-Grained Visual Perception in MLLMs: Introduction

-To address this identified gap and facilitate further research in this domain, this paper makes the following specific contributions: \begin{enumerate} \item \textbf{We introduce HueManity, a new large-scale benchmark ($\text{83,850}$ images)} featuring Ishihara-inspired alphanumeric stimuli.
-The benchmark utilizes a principled design with $\text{25}$ carefully curated color pairs, selected using $\text{CIEDE2000}$ ($\Delta E_{2000}$) metrics and manual verification, ensuring both systematic challenge and fairness for human comparison.
+The ability to parse characters from our Ishihara-style plates is a direct proxy for an MLLM's capacity to handle real-world visual challenges characterized by clutter, partial occlusions, and variable lighting.
+An MLLM that cannot distinguish a number embedded in a field of dots may likewise struggle to perform optical character recognition (OCR) on text seen through a rainy window or accurately transcribe text from a crumpled, faded receipt.
+Therefore, HueManity serves not merely as a test of pattern recognition, but as a diagnostic tool to probe the limitations that prevent MLLMs from achieving robust, human-like visual intelligence.
+Our findings reveal that this novel evaluation exposes a profound deficit in current models, a result with significant implications for deploying MLLMs in domains requiring human-like perceptual understanding, from autonomous systems to medical imaging \cite{yang2025illusions}.

-\item \textbf{We conducted a comprehensive evaluation of nine state-of-the-art MLLMs on HueManity's easy and hard sets.} Findings reveal a significant performance gap compared to strong human and fine-tuned ResNet50 baselines.
-Baseline success suggests MLLM limitations are due to their current architectures or training for fine-grained perception, rather than the task being intractable.
+To address this identified gap and facilitate further research in this domain, this paper makes the following contributions: \begin{enumerate} \item \textbf{We introduce HueManity, a new large-scale benchmark ($\text{83,850}$ images)} featuring Ishihara-inspired alphanumeric stimuli.
+The benchmark utilizes a principled design with $\text{25}$ carefully curated color pairs, selected using $\text{CIEDE2000}$ ($\Delta E_{2000}$) metrics and manual verification, ensuring both systematic challenge and fairness for human comparison. \item \textbf{We conduct a comprehensive evaluation of nine state-of-the-art MLLMs}, revealing a significant performance gap when compared to strong human and fine-tuned ResNet50 baselines.
+This suggests MLLM limitations are architectural rather than the task being intractable \item \textbf{We release open-source code for generating challenging Ishihara-style perceptual stimuli}, enabling reproducible research and community-driven extensions. \end{enumerate}